How to Make a Christmas Crib - Easy Step by Step

 Note: Photo of diagram is not clear enough.
 1st Holder is on the right of the diagram.
 In 2nd Holder we make a joint, the wires go in and out again to go to the plug.
 That's why we twist them together.
 If you need a third holder, do a similar joint in 1st Holder with the wires going to the new holder.

-You can see 2 pictures of a similar product at the bottom of the page.
+You can see a picture of a similar product at the bottom of the page.

 Use the same diagram above for the plan and dimensions.
 You would also need the same board for the bottom.
 The only difference is that here we are using 'polyurethane foam" or 'jablo' as it is commonly known, the white light material which is used to pack fridges, washing-machines and other white goods.
 Obtain some of this foam from a White Goods Supplier, the best for our purpose would be about 2 inches thick or more.
 Cut it roughly or just break it in chunks of about 2 or 3 inches and begin building the caves piece by piece, gluing with White Carpenter's Glue.
 Do not mind the holes and spaces that result between the chunks at this point, just concentrate on closing and roofing the caves.
 Make them look as natural and rounded as you can.
 The crib does not look attractive at this stage.